applecrumble123/Spatiotemporal_CVRL_pytorch/README.md

 ## Data loaders information

-For the validation dataloader in line
+For the validation dataloader in line 689 in server.py and line 630 in local.py:
+- Use maximum of 2 GPU when using test_dataloader for validation and 4 GPUs when using val_dataloader

 local.py is done on the computer